camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 In the deployment dialog, the connection information must now be specified: Cluster Id, Client Id and Client Secret.

- Client Id and Cluster Id can be retrieved by clicking on the _View_ link on the Client in the _API_-Tab.
+ Client Id and Cluster Id can be retrieved by clicking on the _View_ link on the client in the _API_-Tab.

 ![cluster-details-created-client-view](./img/cluster-details-created-client-view.png)